-Washington, DC, October 13, 2017 — The Washington Oxi Day Foundation is pleased to announce the winners of the 2017 Philotimo Scholarship Competition.
-Once again, the Foundation received a large number of competitive submissions from Greek-American students across the country.
+Washington, DC, October 10, 2019 — The Washington Oxi Day Foundation is pleased to announce the winners of the 2019 Philotimo Scholarship Competition.
+Once again, the Foundation received over 70 competitive submissions from Greek-American students across the country.

 Students were asked to watch the Foundation’s “Greek Secret” video on the subject of philotimo and answer one of the following questions: